-If items are lost in or near the school or on the school bus, students should check at the Student Information Centre to see if they have been turned in.
+If items are lost in or near the school or on the school bus, students should check at the website (https://senri.online/lostproperty) and come to the Student Information Centre to see if they have been turned in.
 Items which are found by students or others should be taken to the Student Information Centre.